Renters' insurance: Home and contents insurance for tenants

 - What home insurance do tenants need?

-- Can you get tenants insurance in a flat share?
+- Can you get tenants' contents insurance in a flat share?

 There are two types of home insurance policies.
 Buildings insurance covers the physical structure and permanent fixtures and fittings of a home in event of damage caused by natural disaster, fire, leaks, crime, and other accidents.
 Contents insurance covers the possessions stored in the property from damage, destruction, loss and theft.